Infrequently Asked Questions

 What exactly is a "self-assessment"-- and why do I have to submit to it?

-On the other hand, this should not take more than a short time to complete; you can write it, by hand if you prefer, after you have finished the final draft of each.
-Reflections without the self-assessment will be returned to you with a request for completion before I read them, and this will delay the grading and return of your work.
+On the other hand, this should not take more than a short time to complete; you can write it, by hand if you prefer, after you have finished the final draft of each. papers without the self-assessment will be returned to you with a request for completion before I read them, and this will delay the grading and return of your work.
 Please do not forget!